-- (1) This section applies to confidential information other than information mentioned in section 227(1)(b) or (2)(b). - (2) If a person gains confidential information through involvement in this Act's administration, the person must not disclose the information to anyone, other than under subsection (4) or (5). - Maximum penalty-100 penalty units. - (3) A person gains information through involvement in this Act's administration if the person gains the information because of being, or an opportunity given by being- - (a) the chief executive; or - (b) an employee in the department; or - (c) a person contracted by the chief executive to provide disability services for the department; or - (d) a person contracted by the department for the purpose of conducting a multidisciplinary assessment, or developing a positive behaviour support plan, under part 6, division 3; or - (e) a person authorised by the chief executive to carry out research related to the objects of this Act; or - (f) a member of a Ministerial advisory committee. - (4) A person may disclose information to someone else- - (a) for administering, monitoring or enforcing compliance with, this Act; or - (b) to discharge a function under another law; or - (c) for a proceeding in a court or tribunal; or - (d) if authorised under another law or a regulation made under this Act; or - (e) if- - (i) the person is authorised in writing by the person to whom the information relates; and
+- (1) This section applies to confidential information other than information mentioned in section 227(1)(b) or (2)(b). - (2) If a person gains confidential information through involvement in this Act's administration, the person must not disclose the information to anyone, other than under subsection (4), (5) or (6).

+- (3) A person gains information through involvement in this Act's administration if the person gains the information because of being, or an opportunity given by being- - (a) the chief executive; or - (b) an employee in the department; or - (c) a person contracted by the chief executive to provide disability services for the department; or

-- (ii) the person to whom the information relates is an adult when the authorisation is given; or - (f) to protect a person with a disability from abuse, neglect or exploitation. - (5) Also, a person may disclose information to- - (a) another department, a funded non-government service provider, an NDIS non-government service provider or another entity to enable the department, service provider or entity to provide for the needs of a person with a disability; or - (b) the Commonwealth or another entity for the purposes of an agreement with the Commonwealth.
+- (d) a person contracted by the department for the purpose of conducting a multidisciplinary assessment, or developing a positive behaviour support plan, under part 6, division 3; or - (e) a person authorised by the chief executive to carry out research related to the objects of this Act; or - (f) a member of a Ministerial advisory committee. - (4) A person may disclose information to someone else- - (a) for administering, monitoring or enforcing compliance with, this Act; or - (b) to discharge a function under another law; or - (c) for a proceeding in a court or tribunal; or - (d) if authorised under another law or a regulation made under this Act; or - (e) if- - (i) the person is authorised in writing by the person to whom the information relates; and - (ii) the person to whom the information relates is an adult when the authorisation is given; or - (f) to protect a person with a disability from abuse, neglect or exploitation. - (5) Also, a person may disclose information to- - (a) another department, a funded non-government service provider, an NDIS non-government service provider or another entity to enable the department, service provider or entity to provide for the needs of a person with a disability; or - (b) the Commonwealth or another entity for the purposes of an agreement with the Commonwealth. - (6) The chief executive may- - (a) disclose information to the NDIS commissioner if satisfied the disclosure would assist in the performance